griestopf/Fusee.Tutorial/Tutorial02/README.md

 border of the window.
 This is because the vertex coordinates used above are chosen to make their common origin (0, 0, 0) to be the tetrahedron's center of gravity.

 ##Rotating it
 Now we would like to rotate the tetrahedron.
 There are two ways to accomplish this:

- 1 We could change the Mesh's vertex coordinates every frame within `RenderAFrame`.
+ 1. We could change the Mesh's vertex coordinates every frame within `RenderAFrame`.

- 2 We could transform the Mesh's vertex coordinates every frame from within the vertex shader.
+ 2. We could transform the Mesh's vertex coordinates every frame from within the vertex shader.

-The typical way to perform coordinate transformations is option 2, especially if we are performing linear transformations (a rotation is a linear tranformation).
+The typical way to perform coordinate transformations is option 2, especially if we are performing linear transformations (such as a rotation in our case).
-Let's recall some maths to see how an arbitrary 2D vector (x, y) is rotated around an angle alpha:
+Let's recall some maths to see how an arbitrary 2D vector (x, y) is rotated around an angle alpha to yield the new coordinates (x', y'):
 ```
 x' = x * cos(alpha) + y * -sin(alpha)
 y' = x * sin(alpha) + y *  cos(alpha)